 The group can’t come to agreement.

-It’s okay not to have consensus on everything.
+It’s okay not to have a consensus on everything.
 Review with the group what there is agreement on, and move forward on those items.

 Look for the underlying values behind the disagreement.
 For example, if some members of the time place a high value on inclusive decision-making, and other members place a high value on efficient decision-making, then there may be disagreement: some members think the team is too slow to make decisions, and some members think the team makes decisions too quickly and without sufficient input.
 Look for a way to satisfy both values: what decision-making process would be both inclusive and efficient?